1. Successful completion of four required courses in materials science and engineering:

 6. A proposal for a research project to form the basis of the candidate’s dissertation.

-Each student must write a thesis proposal and present it orally at a public seminar no later than the end of the sixth semester following matriculation.
+Each student must write a dissertation proposal and present it orally at a public seminar no later than the end of the sixth semester following matriculation.
 The written dissertation proposal must be submitted to the department no later than two weeks prior to the scheduled date of the oral presentation.
 The public seminar will be followed by a closed session with a committee consisting of the research advisor and two other faculty members (to be selected in consultation with the advisor).
 During the closed session, the committee members will ask questions about and provide comments on the proposed plan of research.
 The thesis proposal is also an examination, with the committee testing the candidate’s depth of knowledge in his/her area of specialization (and not only on the proposed research).
 Students who do not successfully complete the dissertation proposal requirement by the end of the sixth semester following matriculation will be placed on probation, with a specified time limit (ordinarily no more than six months) within which to complete this requirement and be removed from probation.
 Students on probation who do not complete the dissertation within the specified time limit will be dismissed from the program.

 7. Completion of an original research project, documented in a dissertation that is defended by the candidate in a public presentation.